-Learners should take part in a friendly and supportive interview with the assessor based on their CV.
-Learners should need to provide the assessor with a hard copy of their CV, and should respond to questions positively.
+Learners take part in a friendly and supportive interview with the assessor based on their CV.

+Learners need to provide the assessor with a hard copy of their CV and should respond to questions positively.
 Section 2 (20%): Take Part in an Interview, 2 minutes.

 Section 3 (20%):

-Prepare and
+Prepare and Deliver a

-Deliver a Pitch,
+Pitch,

 2 minutes.

-Learners should prepare a business pitch and deliver it.
+Learners prepare a business pitch and deliver it.

 This could be for an existing or an invented product or service.

 They can use audio/visual material to support their pitch.

-Learners should listen and respond to questions from the assessor and group in relation to their talk.
+Learners listen and respond to questions from the group and the assessor in relation to the first three activities.

 They should also actively contribute to the group discussion by asking questions and offering comments.

-Section 4 (20%):
+Section 4 (20%): Listening, Responding and Exchanging Views, 5 minutes.

-Listening,

-Responding and

-Exchanging Views,

-5 minutes.